supSugam/react-native-text-watcher/README.md

 ## Release Notes

+### 1.0.3 [Latest]

+- NEW: This version only works if you have TypeScript installed as `devDependencies`.
+- Works on mono-repos, the extension will activate when for the first project folder that has `react-native` and `typescript`.
+- Super Lightweight, Extension Size is not 782KiB Only, Reduced by 86.83% 🚀

+### 1.0.2

+- Fix: Issue with unwanted warn on conditional text string.
+- Excluded unnecessary files from the extension (Reduced Size).

+### 1.0.1

+- Specify custom text components to supress text warnings for.
+- Change severity type of warnings ie. `Error`, `Warning`, `Information`, `Hint`.

 ### 1.0.0

 - Initial release of React Native Text Watcher.
 - Improved JSX parsing accuracy.
 - Enhanced warning messages.

-### 1.0.1

-- Specify custom text components to supress text warnings for.
-- Change severity type of warnings ie. `Error`, `Warning`, `Information`, `Hint`.

-## 1.0.2

-- Fix: Issue with unwanted warn on conditional text string.
-- Excluded unnecessary files from the extension (Reduced Size).

-## 1.0.3

-- NEW: This version only works if you have TypeScript installed as `devDependencies`.
-- Works on mono-repos, the extension will activate when for the first project folder that has `react-native` and `typescript`.
-- Super Lightweight, Extension Size is not 782KiB Only, Reduced by 86.83% 🚀

 ## Future Plans